arching-kaos/arching-kaos-tools/README.md

 This is an installable repo which provides various tools for running Arching Kaos and using it.

+Changes are mentioned in `git log` of the repo, as well as in ./CHANGELOG file.

 Requirements
 ------------
 Some Linx machine which has installed bash or zsh, gpg, wget, curl, git and which.